andypfau/sparameterviewer/doc/tools.md

     - E.g. "*-1e9" to filter to 1 GHz, and anything below.
     - To disable filtering, use the wildcard "*".
 - *Cols*: filter for columns; just use the name you see in the table columns, separated by whitespace:
-    - E.g. "S2,1 S2,2" to filter for these two S-parameters.
+    - E.g. "S21 S22" to filter for these two S-parameters.
     - This filter is ignored for plotted data (which only has one column).
 - Clear the filter text to disable filtering (i.e. show all X-values / columns).
 - Any invalid filter will result in empty table data.
 - Filters are also used when saving files, and when copying data (see below).

+### Exporting

 From the menu, you can:
-- *Save*: export as .csv (tab-separated) or as .xlsx (spreadsheet).
+- Export as .csv (tab-separated) or as .xlsx (spreadsheet).
-- *Edit*: copy to clipboard, either as CSV-data (comma- or tab-separated), or as Python code which can be used with [NumPy](https://numpy.org/) or with [Pandas](https://pandas.pydata.org/).
+- Create code or data structures that cna be copied to clipboard or saved, e.g. as CSV-data, JSON, or as Python code which can be used with [NumPy](https://numpy.org/) or with [Pandas](https://pandas.pydata.org/).
-- Filters are applied to saved/copied data (see above).
+- Filters (see earlier section) are applied to saved/copied data (see above).

+Note that you can change the CSV-spearator and the phase unit in the settings dialog.

 Return Loss Integrator
 ----------------------